Where the Titanic Actually Sank

 The Titanic made her final distress call from 41°46'N, 50° 14'.

 These coordinates show there is a fairly wide sprawl of the wreckage.

 Where Was the Titanic Going?

 The Titanic started her journey in Southampton, England and headed toward Cherbourg, France.
 From Cherbourg, the Titanic sailed to Queenstown/Cobh, Ireland.

 After leaving her final port of call of Cobh, Ireland, the Titanic made her maiden voyage across the Atlantic set to arrive in New York.

 The ill-fated voyage across the icy waters ended approximately 1000 miles from New York.
-However, the Titanic was only within hours of the Lightship Ambrose and only about 375 miles south of Newfoundland she had her fateful rendezvous with drifting ice.
+However, the Titanic was only within hours of the Lightship Ambrose and only about 375 miles due south of Newfoundland when she had her fateful rendezvous with drifting ice.